Jolinaiko Eco Tours - Experience West Africa!

 Royal Africa Travel is a travel agency offering cheap flights to Ghana and other African countries.
 They have an office in Amsterdam.
 Check www.royalafrica.com or call 0031-(0)20-6005181.

-Flying from Accra to other major cities in Ghana used to be relatively expensive, but has become much more affordable since new airlines, like Fly 540 started offering domestic flights.
+Flying from Accra to other major cities in Ghana used to be relatively expensive, but has become much more affordable since new airlines, like Antrak Air (www.antrakair.com), Africa World Airlines (www.flyafricaworld.com), Starbow (www.flystarbow.com) and Fly 540 (http://www.fly540.com/) started offering domestic flights.

 Visa requirements

-During your flight to Ghana every passenger is asked to fill in a Ghana immigration form which requires two addresses.
-Use the Jolinaiko address and the address of your first hotel for this.
-This will be stated on your travel information.
+During your flight to Ghana every passenger is asked to fill in a Ghana immigration form which requires a contact addresses.
+You can use the Jolinaiko address or the address of your first hotel for this.

 Vaccinations